About our Chapter

 Texas A&M University campus from the top of the North End-zone of Kyle Field [Wikipedia]

 The Morrill Act was amended in 1890.
 Under this amendment, if a state's land-grant university was not open to all races, a separate land-grant university was to be established for each race.
 This act led to the creation of separate universities for blacks (now known as "historically black colleges") in segregated southern states.
-In Texas, Prairie View A&M University is a historically black college.
+In Texas, Prairie View A&M University is the historically black land grant college.
 Originally known as the Agricultural and Mechanical College for the Benefit of Colored Youth, Prairie View is the second oldest public institution of higher education in Texas.
 Although no longer segregated, Prairie View's student body is still predominately black.

 The Cooperative Extension Service was created by another Congressional Act, The Smith-Lever Act of 1914.
 This act specified that Cooperative Extension agencies would be administered by the land-grant universities.
 The curricula were largely left to the universities, but one objective was "to inform people about current developments in agriculture, home economics, and related subjects."
 In most states the educational offerings included agriculture and food, home and family, the environment, community economic development, and youth and 4-H.